Elliptic Curves and DLOG

 There is even some possibility that we will never prove that the discrete logarithm problem is hard because mathematics simply might not be capable of producing such a proof.
 Alternatively, this hardness assumption may be wrong, there might be quicker ways to solve this problem, and online security would be in some serious jeopardy!

 If you are involved in crypto you probably have a wallet, something like metamask.
-So you probably also know that your wallet has an address, some really long number like 0x172c4b2378…0x172c4b2378\ldots This address is actually a point on an elliptic curve!
-What happened is, the creators of Ethereum said let's use an EC called BLS, and let's use GG as the base point.
-Then in order for us to make addresses on those wallets, we have to come up with some random number sksk - and then skG=PskG=P would be our address.
+So you probably also know that your wallet has an address, some really long number like This address is actually a point on an elliptic curve!
+What happened is, the creators of Ethereum said let's use an EC called BLS, and let's use as the base point.
+Then in order for us to make addresses on those wallets, we have to come up with some random number - and then would be our address.